Why You Should Start Estate Planning In Your 20's

 Estate planning isn't just for rich or older individuals.
-Even young, asset-poor 20-somethings should start thinking about how their property will be distributed in the event of a tragedy.
-Drawing up an estate plan is not as much an action you need to take for yourself, but one you should take for your loved ones.
+Even young 20-somethings should start thinking about how their property will be distributed in the event of a tragedy.
+Drawing up an estate plan is more for your loved ones than for yourself.

-Just like an older individual, a young, single person has as much need for a will to designate who would receive anything in the event of his or her death.
-Whether you have a little or a lot, without a will, the State of Texas will assume your parents should receive your estate.
+Just like an older individual, a young, single person needs a Will to designate who would receive anything in the event of his or her death.
+Whether you have a little or a lot, without a Will, Texas law will dictate who will receive your estate.
+If you are single, it may be your parents, if they are alive; but if they are not alive, it would be your siblings.
 This may not be your preference.
 Therefore, creating an estate plan will help ensure your wishes are met.

-In addition, in the event of your passing, a loved one would also have to spend a great deal of money to go through an estate administration process.
-If you draw up a will, you could prevent your parents from enduring this stressful, expensive situation.
+In addition, in the event of your passing, a loved one would have to spend a great deal more to go through an estate administration process than if you have drawn up a Will.

 4 Key Components Of An Estate Plan